trevorgrayson/humane-api/README.md

 ### Installation

-`tkts` has a few requirements.

 The `bin` folder in this project needs to be in your `$PATH`.

 ```
 	echo "export PATH=$PWD/bin/:$PATH" >> ~/.bash_profile
 ```

-An environment environment variable pointing to your jira server.
-Consider adding this to your `~/.bash_profile`.

 ```
     # runme